oomph-lib/oomph-lib/README.md

-To learn more about contributing to `oomph-lib`, please see the document [`CONTRIBUTING.md`](CONTRIBUTING.md) which contains a detailed description of our GitHub-based workflow.
+To learn more about contributing to `oomph-lib`, please see the document [`CONTRIBUTING.md`](CONTRIBUTING.md) which contains a detailed description of our GitHub-based workflow for adding and maintaining code.

 ## Prerequisites

 We assume you have checked out `oomph-lib` from its [GitHub repository](https://github.com/oomph-lib/oomph-lib).
-The document [`CONTRIBUTING.md`](CONTRIBUTING.md) for detailed instructions, but to get started you should simply clone the repository onto your computer
+The document [`CONTRIBUTING.md`](CONTRIBUTING.md) provides detailed instructions for how to interact with GitHub, but to get started you can simply clone the repository onto your computer
 ```bash
 git clone git@github.com:oomph-lib/oomph-lib.git
 ```